Cyber-Chic/Cyber-Chic/README.md

 <br>

 Angela N. Moore is a creative technologist and researcher exploring the "Signals" we leave behind—the space where data meets human perception.
-Her work bridges the digital world and physical reality through **NASA Space Science**, **Interdisciplinary Art**, and **Interactive Curation**.
+Her work bridges the digital world and physical reality through **Space Science**, **Interdisciplinary Art**, and **Interactive Curation**.

 <br>